-Abouloff v Oppenheimer (Unreported) DISPLAY.TEXT="25 QBD 310">.
+was followed in Vadala v Lawes, 25 QBD 310.
 But the judgment rests not upon the actual decision in the former case, but upon the dicta to which I have referred.
 Early in the judgment of Lindley, LJ, appears this statement, p.
 316: "There are two rules relating to these matters which have to be borne in mind, and the joint operation of which gives rise to the difficulty.
-First of all, there is the rule which is perfectly well established and well known, that a party to an action can impeach the judgment in it for fraud.
-Whether it is the judgment of an English Court or of a foreign Court does not matter; using general language, there is a general proposition unconditional and undisputed.
-Another general proposition which, speaking in equally general language, is perfectly well settled, is, that when you bring an action on a foreign judgment, you cannot go into the merits which have been tried in the foreign Court.
-But you have to combine those two rules and apply them in the case where you cannot go into the alleged fraud without going into the merits.
+First of all there is the rule, which is perfectly well established and well known, that a party to an action can impeach the judgment for fraud.
+Whether it is the judgment of an English Court or of a foreign Court does not matter, using general language, there is a general proposition unconditional and undisputed.
+Another general proposition which, speaking in equally general language, is perfectly well settled, is that when you bring an action on a foreign judgment you cannot go into the merits which have been tried in the foreign Court, but you have to combine these two rules and apply them in the case where you cannot go into the alleged fraud without going into the merits.
 Which rule is to prevail?
-That point appears to me to have been one of very great difficulty before the case of Abouloff v Oppenheimer ...
-But until Abouloff's case the difficulty of combining the two rules and saying what ought to be done where you could not enter into the question of fraud to prove it without reopening the merits, had never come forward for explicit decision.
+That point appears to have been one of great difficulty before the case of Abouloff v Oppenheimer ...
+But until the Abouloff case the difficulty of combining the two rules and saying what ought to be done, where you could not enter into the question of fraud to prove it without re-opening the merits, had never come forward for explicit decision.
 That point was raised directly in the case of Abouloff v Oppenheimer, and it was decided.
 I cannot fritter away that judgment," etc.